Ulricall/OoD-Control/README.md

 #assign a wind condition
 python run.py --wind strong_breeze
 ```
-Trajectory can be chosen from `{fig8, hover, sin, spiral}`
+Trajectory can be chosen from `{fig8, hover, sin, spiral}`.
-After the logentry is created, you can run `plot_result.py --trace {fig8, hover, sin, spiral}` to create 3D traces `./traces` and 2D projection in `./projections`.
+After the logentry is created, you can run `plot_result.py --trace {fig8, hover, sin, spiral}` to create 3D traces in `./traces` and 2D projection in `./projections`.

 For both experiments, the argument parse `--wind {breeze, strong_breeze, gale}` is used to determine the wind velocity in the experiment.